Campus-Castolo/m158/projectdocumentation/project-steps.md

 ### 1. Preliminary Assessment:
 - Identify all existing plugins and themes on the current site.

 - Note down custom code snippets or modifications.

 - Document the current hosting environment and configurations.

 ### 2. Set Clear Objectives:
 - Define the specific goals of the migration (e.g., improved performance, updated design).
+We want to migrate the website from the former platform including wordpress and the database onto the proxomox enviornment.

 - Outline any additional features or improvements desired.

 - Use GitHub Projects for example

 - Make Timeline for this

 ### 3. Choose a New Hosting Provider: